redhousestudio/redhousestudio.github.io/_projects/project2107-Lavinia.md

   - img: project2107-image01-thumb.png
   - img: project2107-image02-thumb.png
   - img: project2107-image03-thumb.png
+  - img: project2107-image04-thumb.png

 ---

 Lavinia needs no introduction.
-She is one of the world greatest harp player and has won numerous prizes and her album "Metamorphosis / The Hours" (Philip Glass) was awarded Platinum Record.
+She is one of the world greatest harp player in the world and has won numerous prizes.
+Her album "Metamorphosis / The Hours" (Philip Glass) was awarded Platinum Record.

+When she plays the harp it transforms the space, it is truly amazing when you see her play.
+I wanted to capture that magic in the most intimate way.
+We went on a journey that led to this beautiful and personal album.
+For the first time she wanted to record her own compositions and we worked on the intimate performances together.
 I was honoured to create this special album with her.
-When she plays the harp it transforms the space and we went on a journey that led to this beautiful and personal album.
-For the first time she wanted to record her own compositions and we worked on the intimate performances together.

-This is the first single, a beautiful song by Ólafur Arnalds.
+This is the first single, a beautiful song by [Ólafur Arnalds](https://olafurarnalds.com).

 <iframe src="https://open.spotify.com/embed/track/24Uwb9ZsMs7ZL19FHpotEY" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+<iframe width="100%" height="300" src="https://www.youtube.com/embed/wHnHDGkPcWo?rel=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---